The Emergency Information Sheet Every Elderly Parent's Fridge Should Have

 Set a calendar reminder for the 1st of every month: two minutes to confirm it's still right.
 See the full emergency binder checklist for everything else worth organizing at the same time.

-Free fill-in template
+Get the fill-in template

 Don't want to type it out?
 Care Binder builds the one-pager for you: photograph the pill bottles and insurance card, and it extracts the medications, plan and IDs into the sheet automatically — on your phone, nothing uploaded.